Sjyhne/MapAI-Competition/README.md

 When it comes the evaluation file, it is more restricted, as they are used to automatically evaluate the models.

+**Please** fill out the all of the details in the form at the bottom of the README.md inside your src folder.

 #### Step 6 - Delivery

 When the deadline is due, there are a few steps that will have to be taken to get ready for submission.

+NB: The models will be evaluated against images with **500x500** resolution.
+Therefore, the predictions of the models **must** be the same size.
+The model can produce 500x500 predictions directly, or you can resize the  predictions to the correct size.

 ##### Step 6.1 - Push your changes to the fork